 4. Focus on search engine optimization (SEO).

 All websites today, ecommerce or not, should be search engine optimized.
 This means your site is optimized in a way that makes it more likely to appear at the top of the search engine results page (SERP) for words, phrases, concepts, and content that you specialize in.
 This helps boost your organic traffic, brand recognition and awareness, conversions, and more.

 If you’re looking for a website builder, you have many options.
 Here’s a look at some of the most-popular ecommerce website builders:

 1. WooCommerce Ecommerce Website Builder

 If you’re already running a WordPress site and don’t love the thought of starting over, WooCommerce can help.
-This ecommerce plugin lets you design and deploy great themes and templates and offers a host of extensions — such as HubSpot’s free WooCommerce integration for marketing automation, CRM, abandoned cart, and more.
+This ecommerce plugin lets you design and deploy great themes and templates and offers a host of extensions — such as HubSpot’s WooCommerce integration for marketing automation, CRM, abandoned cart, and more.

 Even better?
 WooCommerce is a plugin that can be added to your site for free.

 One of the most-commonly used ecommerce website builders is Shopify.
 With tools to help you choose the right business name and the ability to register domains to a single dashboard for managing your online orders, Shopify has you covered.

 Pricing starts at $29 per month for the Basic Shopify package and increases to up to $299 per month for the Advanced Shopify package, which is ideal if you’re looking to scale up existing sites.